MalihaKabir/aSmallWebAppUsingFetchAPI/README.md

 # aSmallWebAppUsingFetchAPI
-Using JSON API to build a single page application that uses fetch() to retrieve information and display it on my website.
+Using JSON API to build a single page application that uses fetch() to retrieve information and displaying it on my website after clicking buttons.